What happens after I report antisocial behaviour?

 If non-legal remedies do not work and the behaviour continues, we'll consider taking legal action and enforcing the tenancy agreement or lease.
 For example, we can apply to the court for an injunction to stop certain behaviour or for a possession order against someone’s property, which may allow us to evict a tenant.

 We can't take legal action without your help and support.
 This will involve you keeping a written record of incidents, or using a small tape recorder to describe the incident, and making a note of all dates and times to use as evidence.
-Please ask us for a copy of our incident diary form to record the antisocial behaviour.
+Please ask us for a copy of our incident diary form to record the ASB.

 If the case goes to court, we'll support you through this, making sure that you feel comfortable and safe.
 We'll also pay for your transport and other expenses if you're a witness.
 Not all cases that are referred to court result in eviction because the decision rests with the judge.